awsdocs/aws-doc-sdk-examples/iam_policies/README.rst

 IAM JSON Policies
 #################

-THE LICENSE FILE APPLIES TO ALL FILES IN THIS FOLDER.
+THE LICENSE FILE APPLIES TO ALL FILES IN THIS PROJECT'S FOLDER.

 These files are example IAM permission policies that show how to grant or deny permissions to the resources in your AWS accounts.
 These examples consist of both complete, ready-to-use